logitechsoumili/Flood_Risk_Prediction/README.md

 # ⚠️ Multi-Hazard Disaster Risk Prediction System

-An end-to-end machine learning system for assessing multiple disaster risks including floods and heatwaves using meteorological and hydrological indicators with advanced machine learning techniques.
+A real-time, end-to-end machine learning system for assessing flood and heatwave risks using live meteorological data and advanced classification models.

+This platform integrates weather APIs, feature engineering pipelines, and trained ML models into a deployable Streamlit dashboard for actionable disaster risk assessment.

 ---

 ## 📌 Problem Statement

-India experiences frequent natural disasters, with floods and heatwaves being among the most recurring and destructive hazards.
-Rapid urbanization, climate variability, and changing weather patterns significantly increase the vulnerability of many regions to multiple disaster types.
+Floods and heatwaves are among the most recurring and destructive climate hazards, especially in rapidly urbanizing and climate-sensitive regions.
+The increasing frequency of extreme weather events demands scalable, data-driven early warning systems.

-Early risk assessment based on environmental indicators can help in:

-- Proactive multi-hazard disaster preparedness
-- Infrastructure and urban planning
-- Risk-aware decision making
-- Resource allocation during extreme weather events

-This project aims to develop a comprehensive machine learning-based system that predicts disaster risk levels.
+Traditional forecasting models are often domain-specific and not easily accessible to the public.
+This project addresses that gap by building a modular, machine learning-based system capable of real-time, multi-hazard risk classification using live environmental indicators.

 ---